You Have to Burn the Rope

 You Have to Burn the Rope is a platform game for Adobe Flash developed by Swedish designer Kian Bashiri under the moniker "Mazapán".
 The game was a finalist for the Innovation Award at the 2009 Independent Games Festival. and received a considerable amount of "Internet buzz" for its humorous gameplay at the time of its release.
 You Have to Burn the Rope is a brief parody of excessive hand-holding in AAA video games, in which destroying the titular rope is the only way to win and the player is told that fact in advance.

 Gameplay

-You Have to Burn the Rope is a platform game in which the player must guide a character through a comically short level through the very simple winning conditions of the game are humorously summarized as text on the walls.
+You Have to Burn the Rope is a platform game in which the player must guide a character through a comically short level in which the very simple winning conditions of the game are humorously summarized as text on the walls.
 At the end of the level, an enormous "Grinning Colossus" awaits the player, shooting him with lasers coming out of his eyes, though they don't kill the player, only temporarily incapacitate them.
-To beat the Colossus, the player must touch one of the torches on the wall and use it to burn the rope attaching a chandelier to the ceiling, dropping it on the Colossus' heads.
+To beat the Colossus, the player must touch one of the torches on the wall and use it to burn the rope attaching a chandelier to the ceiling, dropping it on the Colossus' head.
 The character can throw axes which lower the Grinning Colossus' health bar.
 However, the health bar regenerates too fast for the player to drain it completely.